 Applicants may enter the programme at various levels with Recognition of Prior Learning (RPL) or Recognition of Prior Experiential Learning (RPEL) in accordance with the University General Regulations.
 Any programme specific restrictions are outlined below.

-Applicants may RPL/RPEL a maximum of 240 credits, representing 120 credits at Level 4 and 120 credits at Level 5.
+Applicants may enter the programme with RPL/RPEL to a maximum of 240 credits, representing 120 credits at Level 4 and 120 credits at Level 5.

 DBS Requirements

 Not required for these programmes.

 Suitability for Practice Procedure